mollie/mollie-api-python/README.md

 $ source env/bin/activate
 ```

-Install the requirements, then install Mollie itself.
+Install the additional requirements for the examples, then install the Mollie API client itself.
 ```
 $ pip install flask
 $ pip install -e .